Logical Characterizations of GNNs with Mean Aggregation: Introduction

 { \mathbin{ \ooalign{ $\Diamond$\cr \hidewidth$\cdot$\hidewidth } } } We consider the expressive power of GNNs in two different settings that have both received attention in the literature.
 In the uniform setting, a GNN model \Mmc has the same expressive power as a logic \Lmc if \Mmc and \Lmc can express exactly the same vertex classifiers, across all graphs.
 In the non-uniform setting, we only require that for every $n \geq 1$, \Mmc and \Lmc can express exactly the same vertex classifiers across all graphs with $n$ vertices.
-In the uniform case, we follow \citet{Barcelo2020} and study the expressive power relative to FO, that is, we restrict our attention to GNNs that express a vertex property which is definable by an FO formula.
-In fact we use MSO in place of FO, based on the observation from \cite{Ahvonen2024} that every GNN that expresses an MSO-definable property actually expresses an FO-definable property.
+In the uniform case, we follow \citet{Barcelo2020} in studying the expressive power relative to FO, that is, we restrict our attention to GNNs that express a vertex property definable by an FO formula.
+In fact we use monadic second-order logic (MSO) in place of FO, based on the observation from \cite{Ahvonen2024} that every GNN that expresses an MSO-definable property actually expresses an FO-definable property.
 In the non-uniform case, we seek absolute characterizations that are independent of any background logic.

-The non-uniform case admits a very clear picture, summarized in Table~\ref{tab:overview}: GNNs with sum aggregation have the same expressive power as GML, GNNs with max aggregation have the same expressive power as modal logic (ML), and GNNs with mean aggregation have the same expressive power as ratio modal logic (RML) which provides modal operators $\markDiamond^{\geq r} \varphi$ and $\markDiamond^{>r} \varphi$ expressing that the fraction of successors that satisfy $\varphi$ is at least $r$ (resp.\ exceeds $r$).
-We also observe that, in the non-uniform setting, GML is strictly more expressive than RML, which in turn is strictly more expressive than ML, thus clarifying the relative expressive power of GNNs with sum, mean, and max aggregation.
+In the non-uniform case, we prove that GNNs with mean aggregation have the same expressive power as ratio modal logic (RML) which provides modal operators $\markDiamond^{\geq r} \varphi$ and $\markDiamond^{>r} \varphi$ expressing that the fraction of successors that satisfy $\varphi$ is at least $r$ (resp.\ exceeds $r$).
+This should be contrasted with GNNs based on sum aggregation and max aggregation, which have the same expressive power as GML and modal logic (ML), respectively.
+While these latter results are not surprising given existing work, we are not aware that they have been proved anywhere in this form, and we provide proof details here.
+All results are summarized in Table~\ref{tab:overview}.
+The expressive equivalence between \maxGNN{}s and ML even holds in the uniform case.
+In the non-uniform setting, GML is strictly more expressive than RML, which in turn is strictly more expressive than ML.
+Our results thus reflect the known fact that \sumGNN{}s are (non-uniformly) strictly more expressive than \meanGNN{}s, which are in turn strictly more expressive than \maxGNN{}s \cite{DBLP:conf/iclr/XuHLJ19}.